5jt/dyalog-cookbook/manuscript/06_configSettings.md

 Notes:

 * The `IniFiles` class offers some features that are uncommon.
 Those are discussed below.
-This is however by no means a violation of the standard because there is no such thing for INI files.
+This is however by no means a violation of the standard because for INI files there is no such thing.

 * Assignments above the first section -- which is `[Config]` -- are variables local to the INI file.
 We can refer to them by putting curlies (`{}`) around their names as with `{localhome}` but they have no other purpose.
 You can see that `localhome` is referred to twice in the `[Folders]` section, and why that is useful.

 * `IniFiles` supports two data types: character and number.
-Everything between `'` is character, everything that is not is expected to be a number.
+Everything between two quotes is character, everything that is not is expected to be a number.

 * `Debug` is set to ¯1 -- it is indeed going to be a numeric value because there are no quotes involved. `debug` defines whether the application runs in debug mode or not.
 Most importantly `debug←1` will switch off global error trapping, something we will soon introduce. `¯1` means that the INI file does not set the flag.
 Therefore it will default to 1 in a development environment and to 0 in a runtime evenvironment.
 By setting this to either 1 or 0 in the INI file you can overwrite this.

 * `Trap` can be used to switch off error trapping globally.
 It will be used in statements like `:Trap Config.Traps/0`.
 What `Config` is we will discuss in a minute.

-* `Accents` is set as an empty vector but then values are added with `,=`.
+* `Accents` is initialized as an empty vector but then values are added with `,=`.
 That means that `Accents` will be a vtv: a vector of text vectors.
-Same as before: it has always been a global variable, but now it is more clearly defined as such.
-Since we define the default to be the same as what the INI file contains anyway it makes not too much sense but it illustrates a second -- better?! -- way of dealing with global variables.
+Since we define the default to be the same as what the INI file contains anyway it makes not too much sense but it illustrates a second -- better?! -- way of defining it.

 * `Logs` defines the folder were MyApp will save its log files.